CanKirsallioba/CS319_Group2A_Project_Monopoly/README.md

   We plan to implement options for users to save and load the games that enables users to save their unfinished games to be played later on, and load any saved games.
  #
-  We wish to change two train stations in classic monopoly into airports.
+  We wish to change two train stations in classic com.monopoly into airports.
 Should a player land on an airport, they will be transported to the other airport.
   #
   We also plan to implement a barter system, where the players can swap properties or buy each